 The second grade pool letters are typically mailed in January.
 The letters are only mailed to parents of pool students.
 Parents interested in Level IV eligibility may submit a referral form at any time; they do not have to wait to find out if their child is in the pool.

-Mrs. Wadsworth can accept referrals at any time during the school year.
+Mrs. McGovern can accept referrals at any time during the school year.
 Please do not wait until the final day the referrals are due if you plan to refer your child for services.

 How important are the test scores in determining eligibility for Level IV placement?